The German Dative Case: The Complete Quick-and-Easy Guide

 - Der Wemfall: Is That “Who” or “Whom”?

-The dative’s main purpose is to point out an indirect object.
-That’s a person or thing that’s being affected by a verb’s action.
+The dative’s main purpose is to point out the “indirect object”.
+That’s the person or thing that is receiving the “direct object”.
+For example:

 It’s important to study these isolated examples, so we can learn the rules and understand how the dative works.